jsbennett/jekyll-now/_posts/2018-06-04-Internship-Week-1.md

 ## Week 1

 The first week is all about getting to know Craneware, how it works and about their products.
+If you'd like to read more into their products, click [here](https://public.craneware.com/solutions/) or send me a message and I'll try my best!
 This will provide a great understanding into how they operate, preparing us to take on more work when we start our roles.

 ### Update (4/6/18) Day 1: Pre-arrival